daisy/pipeline/README.md

 mvn clean install -Dworkspace=".maven-workspace" -Dcache=".maven-cache" -Dorg.ops4j.pax.url.mvn.localRepository=".maven-workspace" -Dorg.daisy.org.ops4j.pax.url.mvn.settings="settings.xml" -DskipTests -Punpack-cli-win -Punpack-updater-win -Punpack-updater-gui-win -Passemble-win-zip
 ```

-In case an error occured while building the "cli" project, relaunch the command with the argument `-rf :cli`.

 You will find the resulting archive in the folder `assembly/target`.
-Just unzip it wherever you want to start using the pipeline.
+Just unzip its content (a `daisy-pipeline` folder) wherever you want to start using the pipeline (see [how to launch the pipeline](#launch-the-pipeline)).

 ### re-build / update